Is Rhythm Pharmaceuticals Inc. (RYTM) a Keeper?

 Sponsored

+The average price from analysts is $21.00, which is $8.17 above the current price.
 RYTM currently public float of 50.22M and currently shorts hold a 6.31% ratio of that float.
-Today, the average trading volume of RYTM was 1.55M shares.
+Today, the average trading volume of RYTM was 2.10M shares.

 RYTM’s Market Performance